Peutz-Jeghers Syndrome (STK11) Sequencing and Deletion/Duplication (INACTIVE as of 11/15/21)

-Preferred test for confirming diagnosis in symptomatic individual; disease prediction in presymptomatic individual with family history of Peutz-Jeghers syndrome (PJS).
+Preferred test to confirm diagnosis of Peutz-Jeghers syndrome (PJS) in symptomatic individual.
+Also use for disease prediction in presymptomatic individual with family history of PJS.

 Characteristics: Hamartomatous polyps of the gastrointestinal tract and hyperpigmented macules around the buccal mucosa, eyes, nostrils, perianal area, and fingers.
 Epithelial malignancies including colorectal, gastric, pancreatic, breast, ovarian, sex cord tumors with annular tubules and adenoma malignum of cervix.
 Cumulative risk for any cancer is 17 percent by age 40, 31 percent by age 50, 60 percent by age 60 and 85 percent by age 70.